Dennis Leone: Letter to the STRS Board on Upcoming Board Decision: Truth and Reality

 "My point simply is this: Absent a continuation of great investment returns, we will not be able to offset the realities - if they continue - of the other three areas (active member payroll growth, total active membership, and total retiree membership) shown above.
 I am hopeful my fellow board members will be agreeable to approve a contingency plan to minimize the negative impact of a significant stock market downturn."

 It is interesting that recently, Board member Bob Stein wrote: "I know we would be dealing with a more sympathetic executive and Legislature if educators and other public employees had been more attentive and active."
 Wow, what a statement!
 Is that the responsibility of Susie Smith, a 25-year-old teacher, or her union leaders and the OEA-dominated STRS Board?
 CORE tried, Bob, month after month at Board meetings, to wake people up.
 Had you been there, you'd know.
-I tried too, Bob, in early 2007, ten months before the stock market downturn, but no one want
+I tried too, Bob, in early 2007, ten months before the stock market downturn, but no one wanted to listen - not my fellow STRS Board members, not the STRS staff, not ORTA, and not OEA.
+It was more convenient to pretend that things were getting better, even when the facts (see the attached charts) suggested a different story.

 Things can be fixed now, but not until the STRS Board understands how important it is for the final plan to increase the 3-year FAS to a 5-year FAS immediately, to increase the active contribution by at least 3.0% immediately, to dump the 88%-35-year benefit immediately, and to eliminate the COLA for newly hired teachers (and possibly for ALL future new retirees) immediately.
-The future and the realities of the 4 attached charts mandate that the final Board plan contain the
+The future and the realities of the 4 attached charts mandate that the final Board plan contain these elements.

 Dennis Leone